-- (1) This section applies where- - (a) the owner or responsible person for an animal has been given an impoundment notice; or - (b) an authorised person does not know, and cannot readily find out, the name and address of an owner or responsible person for the animal. - (2) The animal may be reclaimed by an owner or responsible person if the owner or responsible person- - (a) reclaims the animal within the prescribed period; and - (b) pays the prescribed fee; and - (c) if a permit or registration is required for the keeping of the animal and the owner or responsible person does not have the permit or registration- obtains the permit or registration; and

-- (d) if the owner or responsible person has not complied with a current compliance notice that has been issued in relation to compliance with this local law-complies with the compliance notice. - (3) However, the animal may not be reclaimed by an owner or responsible person if- - (a) continued retention of the animal is needed as evidence for a proceeding or proposed proceeding for an offence involving the animal; or - (b) a destruction order has been made for the animal; - (c) the circumstances in which the animal is to be kept are prohibited under a local law. - (4) The animal may be reclaimed by an owner or responsible person for the animal if an event as follows happens- - (a) if subsection (3)(a) applies- - (i) the animal's continued retention as evidence is no longer required; and - (ii) the owner or responsible person has satisfied subsection (2)(b)-(d); - (b) if subsection (3)(b) applies- - (i) a review or appeal is made relating to the destruction order and, as a result of the review or appeal, the order is no longer in force; and - (ii) the owner or responsible person has satisfied subsection (2)(b)-(d).
+- (1) This section applies where- - (a) the owner or responsible person for an animal has been given an impoundment notice; or - (b) an authorised person does not know, and cannot readily find out, the name and address of an owner or responsible person for the animal. - (2) The animal may be reclaimed by an owner or responsible person if the owner or responsible person- - (a) reclaims the animal within the prescribed period; and - (b) pays the prescribed fee; and - (c) if a permit or registration is required for the keeping of the animal and the owner or responsible person does not have the permit or registration- obtains the permit or registration; and - (d) if the owner or responsible person has not complied with a current compliance notice that has been issued in relation to compliance with this local law-complies with the compliance notice. - (3) However, the animal may not be reclaimed by an owner or responsible person if- - (a) continued retention of the animal is needed as evidence for a proceeding or proposed proceeding for an offence involving the animal; or - (b) a destruction order has been made for the animal; or - (c) the circumstances in which the animal is to be kept are prohibited under a local law. - (4) Despite subsection (3), an owner or responsible person for the animal may reclaim the animal under subsection (2) if - (a) if subsection (3)(a) applies in the local government's or an authorised person's opinion, the animal's continued retention as evidence is no longer required; or - (b) if subsection (3)(b) applies a review or appeal is made relating to the destruction order and, as a result of the review or appeal, the order is no longer in force; and - (c) the owner or responsible person has satisfied subsections (2)(b) to (d).